Chart Color Schemes

 Baulkham Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Baulkham Hills, as per the latest Census, comprised 75.4% houses and 24.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Baulkham Hills, as per the latest Census, was 75.4% houses and 24.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Baulkham Hills was at 33.3%, with the remainder of dwellings being mortgaged (43.9%) or rented (22.8%).
-The median monthly mortgage repayment in the area was $2,600, higher than Sydney metro's average of $2,427.
-The median weekly rent figure was recorded at $520, compared to Sydney metro's $470.
-Nationally, Baulkham Hills' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Home ownership in Baulkham Hills stood at 33.3%, with mortgaged dwellings at 43.9% and rented ones at 22.8%.
+The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,427.
+The median weekly rent in Baulkham Hills was $520, compared to Sydney metro's $470.
+Nationally, Baulkham Hills' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing